-This directive led to significant credit growth in the Bank as an additional N198.2bn (or 17.1%) was extended during the period.
+This directive led to significant credit growth in the Bank as an additional #119.3bn was availed during the period, representing an 8.8% growth from December 2019 position of N1.36trn.

 Capital Adequacy Requirements: Growth in risk assets has capital implications as additional capital charge is required to absorb the increase in credit risk arising from the aggressive growth in loans.
-Further, the pressure to grow the loan book in a short time span will elevate the probability of default, and if the obligors are not carefully selected, the NPL ratio will worsen.